gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 talking to a Docker Engine on another node and ultimately triggers the `docker pull` and `docker run` api commands, I wish for less abstractions.

-Consider the alternative: TeamCity performs a simple `docker -H target.node.local:2376 service update ...`.
+Consider the alternative: TeamCity could perform a simple `docker -H target.swarm.local:2376 service update ...`.

 Nothing more.
 Yeah, that's kind of an understatement, but you get the idea.